-There is an old adage in outsourcing – you don’t outsource your problems – yet in the past many organisations willingly handed over large elements of their services to third parties who further profited from transformation of broken business processes.
-In the new and exciting world of robotic process automation (RPA) in banking operations the same kind of thing could be said – don’t automate your problems – yet today again many banks and financial services institutions are rushing headlong into digital programmes without considering what they are automating.
+There is an old adage in outsourcing: you don’t outsource your problems.
+Yet in the past, many organisations willingly handed over large elements of their services to third parties, who further profited from the transformation of broken business processes.
+In the new and exciting world of robotic process automation (RPA) in banking operations, the same kind of thing could be said – don’t automate your problems – yet today, again, many banks and financial services institutions are rushing headlong into digital programmes without considering what they are automating.

-Robotic process automation (RPA) is flavour of the month in the financial services sector and rightly so given the promise of transformational cost savings (40%?
-50%?) and the ever increasing need to drive down costs alongside the commonplace web of legacy systems on which most institutions run, which RPA solutions can nimbly navigate.
+Robotic process automation (RPA) is flavour of the month in the financial services sector, and rightly so given the promise of transformational cost savings (40%?
+50%?) and the ever increasing need to drive down costs, alongside the commonplace web of legacy systems on which most institutions run, which RPA solutions can nimbly navigate.
 This is also despite increased regulations and compliance driving up the need for humans to oversee every aspect of a bank’s operation.
-The desire to take up automation is shown in recent research which suggests that 44% of banks and financial services organisations are significantly investing in RPA programmes(1).
+The desire to take up automation is shown in recent research, which suggests that 44% of banks and financial services organisations are significantly investing in RPA programmes.

-Despite this expansion however, 30-50% (2) of programmes still fail as organisations are unable to prove the ROI for the most important outcomes – transformational savings realised and performance improvements.
-Yet they plough on automating, dining out on the basis of arms and legs savings in limited scope processes and the number of processes automated and the number of robots in production – the more the better.
+Despite this expansion however, 30-50% of programmes still fail, as organisations are unable to prove the ROI for the most important outcomes: transformational savings realised and performance improvements.
+Yet they plough on automating, dining out on the basis of ‘arms and legs savings’ in limited scope processes and the number of processes automated, as well as the number of robots in production – the more the better.

 For any organisation in this position, the questions should be: why do you need so many robots?